 Here are the step-by-step instructions on how to make this easy Taco Pasta in an Instant Pot, or any comparable electric pressure cooker.

-Preheat the Instant Pot to Saute mode.
+- Preheat the Instant Pot to Saute mode.
 When hot, add oil, crushed garlic, chopped onions, and peppers, and saute for 30 seconds. (pic 1)

-Add the stock followed by pasta.
+- Add the stock, followed by pasta.
 Gently press down the pasta with a wooden spoon to submerge it. (pic 2)

-Pour the salsa evenly over the pasta.
+- Pour the salsa evenly over the pasta.
 Don't stir.
-Evenly spread frozen corn and drained beans followed by taco seasoning.(pic 3 & 4)
+Spread the frozen corn evenly and drain the beans, then add taco seasoning. (pics 3 & 4)

 Want to use another shape of pasta?
 Refer to the pasta cooking time chart in this article: Instant Pot Pasta.

-2. Stovetop Recipe
+Alternate Method: Stovetop Recipe

 To make this cheesy taco pasta recipe on the stove, follow these simple instructions:

-Heat oil in a pasta pot on medium-high heat.
+- Heat oil in a pasta pot on medium-high heat.
 Saute crushed garlic, chopped onions, and peppers for 30 seconds.

+- Turn off the heat when the pasta is tender.
 Stir in shredded cheese and mix it well.
 Garnish with chopped spring onions, chopped cilantro, and a squeeze of lime.
 Enjoy!

 Serving Suggestions